ofiwg/libfabric/man/fi_provider.3.md

 providers must be named with the suffix "-fi.so" at the end of the name.

+Named objects are special purpose resources which are accessible directly to applications.
+They may be used to enhance or modify the behavior of library core.
+For details, see the fi_open call below.

 ## fi_prov_ini

 This entry point must be defined by external providers.
 On loading,